Baby of the Bride

 Baby of the Bride is a 1991 American drama television film directed by Bill Bixby.
 It was filmed in July 1991 and It premiered on CBS on December 22, 1991, and was released on DVD in 2003.

-It was preceded by Children Of The Bride.
+Soon after returning from their honeymoon, John and Margret Hix receive the surprise of their life - at 53, Margret is pregnant.
+Against her husband's wishes, Margret decides to keep the baby... but she isn't the only one in the family who is expecting.
+Margret's daughter, Mary, who has just left the convent, is due just a few months before her mother.
+It was preceded by Children of the Bride.